Veenasri-17/Python-Fitness-Tracker/README.md

-🏃 Python Fitness Tracker (Internship Project)
+🤖 AI Intern Project – Personal Fitness Tracker
+📌 Internship Program

+AI Intern – Tech Saksham (Edunet Foundation, AICTE, Microsoft & SAP) Feb 2025 – Mar 2025

 📌 Overview

-This project is a Python-based Fitness Tracker developed during my internship.
-It helps users track daily fitness activities, monitor progress, and visualize health-related data using Python.
+This project is a Python-based Personal Fitness Tracker developed as part of my AI internship.
+It analyzes user activity data and generates basic insights to help monitor fitness progress.

+The project demonstrates the application of AI fundamentals, data preprocessing, and Python-based data analysis in a real-world use case.

 🎯 Objective

-To build a simple fitness tracking system using Python that records user activity and provides basic insights into fitness performance.
+To build a simple AI-assisted fitness tracking system that records user activity and provides meaningful insights for health and fitness improvement.

 ⚙️ Features
-Track daily fitness activities
+Tracks user fitness activities
-Store and manage user fitness data
+Stores and processes activity data
+Generates basic insights from user inputs
-Calculate basic fitness metrics (like calories/progress tracking) Visualize fitness trends using graphs
+Visualizes activity trends using graphs
-Simple Python-based implementation
+Applies simple AI/data analysis concepts

 🧠 Technologies Used